aschilling-nv/dynamo/docs/README.md

 When moving or renaming files a redirect must be created.

-The logic for redirect creation is located [here](https://documatt.com/sphinx-reredirects/usage/#introduction) and should be added to the existing list in the conf.py.
+Redirect entries should be added to the `redirects` dictionary in `conf.py`.
+For detailed information on redirect syntax, see the [sphinx-reredirects usage documentation](https://documatt.com/sphinx-reredirects/usage/#introduction).

 ## Dependency Management